aantron/ocaml.org/data/planet/bap/bap-executable--parsers.md

 <h2>Backend Plugin</h2>

-<p>The ELF backend code&rsquo;s job is to abstract away the ELF and DWARF
+<p>The ELF backend code’s job is to abstract away the ELF and DWARF
 specific details into a unified <code class="language-plaintext highlighter-rouge">image</code> type.
 Our Elf backend plugin is divided into two libraries:</p>